adamwday/python-junk/readme.md

 # Python Repo

-This repository is for storing various use-cases with python..
+This repository is for storing various use-cases with python and hopefully intergrating those scripts with Terraform/Chef deployments.

 ## Purpose